KxSystems/docs/docs/wp/websockets/index.md

 some extra workload.

 This approach requires a little more understanding of JavaScript.
-However, Kx provides the script `c.js` which contains the functionality to serialize and deserialize data on the client side.
+However, KX provides the script `c.js` which contains the functionality to serialize and deserialize data on the client side.
 The `deserialize` function converts kdb+ binary data into JSON, while the `serialize` function will convert our message into kdb+ binary format before sending